Alternating minimization for generalized rank one matrix sensing: Sharp predictions from a random initialization: Introduction

 \subsection{Setup, contributions, and techniques}

 One method to minimize the nonconvex loss $F_N$~\eqref{eq:global-loss} is to use the alternating minimization (AM) heuristic, which is a natural algorithm with classical roots~\citep{von1949rings} and the focus of our paper.
-The version of AM that we consider proceeds by fixing the coefficients $\bcoefX$ at the current iteration, and computes an estimate for the coefficients $\bcoefZ$ by solving a least squares problem that ignores the nonlinearity $\psi$; this is inspired by one-shot procedures due to~\citet{brillinger2012generalized,plan2016generalized}.
-Then, in turn, it fixes this set of coefficients $\bcoefZ$ to find the next estimate of the coefficients $\bcoefX$ by solving another least squares problem.
+The version of AM that we consider proceeds by fixing the coefficients $\bcoefX$ at the current iteration, and computes an estimate for the coefficients $\bcoefZ$ by solving a least squares problem that ignores the nonlinearity $\psi$.

+Subsequently, it fixes the set of coefficients $\bcoefZ$ to find the next estimate of the coefficients $\bcoefX$ by solving another least squares problem.
 This iteration is executed iteratively until some stopping criterion is satisfied.
 As mentioned above, we analyze this iteration under a \emph{sample-splitting} assumption.
 More precisely, suppose we initialize the algorithm at some $\bcoefX_0$ and draw $2n$ \emph{fresh} observations $(y_i, \bx_i, \bz_i)$ i.i.d. per iteration $t$.
 Then we consider the following procedure run for each $t = 0, \ldots, T - 1$:

+Our motivation for ignoring the link function in the algorithm comes from the fact that there are many situations where the link function is unknown to us.
+For example, in a closely related class of low-rank matrix completion problems~\citep{ganti2015matrix}, each entry of the low-rank matrix is observed after applying an unknown nonlinear but monotone transformation corresponding to a type of quantization.
+An unknown link function is also a critical component of single-index models, which have been applied in nonlinear dimensionality reduction and statistical signal processing (see, e.g.,~\citet{li1989regression,plan2016generalized} and the references therein).
+Nonetheless, in the sequel, we demonstrate that non-trivial estimation of the coefficients is still possible with iteration~\eqref{eq:AM} when $\psi$ satisfies a natural assumption.

 Note that owing to our sample-splitting assumption, every appearance of $(\bx_i, \bz_i)$ in the iteration~\eqref{eq:AM} is independent of everything else.
-We abuse notation slightly and write $(\bX, \bZ) \in \real^{n \times d} \times \real^{n \times d}$ for the pair of data matrices used in each substep, so that we may write, e.g., Eq.~\eqref{eq:coefX-update} as
+We abuse notation slightly and write $(\bX, \bZ) \in \real^{n \times d} \times \real^{n \times d}$ for the pair of data matrices used in each substep, so that we may write, e.g., Eq.~\eqref{eq:coefX-update} in closed form as